 - Developing greater self-awareness and responsibility

-- Developing coping strategies for health and well being issues such as: managing stress, pain and insomnia
+- Coping strategies for health and well being issues, managing stress, pain and insomnia

 - Improving relationships, communications and emotional intelligence